Kotti/kotti_user_manual/docs/adding_content/images.rst

 1. We will add a document called "Featured Fruits" and within it another document called "Bramley's Seedling" to showcase a type of apple.
-We'll add some text to the body of the "Bramley's Seedling" document, about the interesting history of this tree, and will add there also an image showing a picture of the original Bramley's tree, planted by a little girl in 1809.
+We'll add some text to the body of the "Bramley's Seedling" document, about the interesting history of this tree, and will add there also, using ``method 1``, an image showing a picture of the original Bramley's tree, planted by a little girl in 1809.
-2. We will add a document called "Fruits" and will add images via the "Add" menu there.
+2. We will add a document called "Fruits" and will add images via the "Add" menu there using ``method 2``.
 We will set the default view of the document to be "Folder View" to get an easy list of all the fruit images.
 The default view setting is in the Actions menu.

 Method 1: Adding an Image to a Document Body
 --------------------------------------------